Do512 Family - What to do in Austin with Kids

 Johnson City’s Annual Lights Spectacular

 Go see “The twinkliest town in Texas”, with more than two million Christmas lights.
 It’s so big, NASA reported seeing it from space!
-Head to Johnson City before sundown to walk the historic district and enjoy local food, beer, wine, and fun festivities in a family atmosphere.
-The holiday lights glow from dust til midnight.
+Head to Johnson City before sundown to stroll through the historic district and savor local cuisine, craft beer, wine, and fun-filled festivities in a family-friendly atmosphere.
+The holiday lights glow from dusk til midnight.
 Get more details here.

 Austin Steam Train’s North Pole Flyer

 Children of all ages can experience their own Polar Express-inspired moments when they go for a real train ride with Santa and Mrs. Claus and enjoy storytime, hot cocoa, sing-alongs with elves, and Christmas cookies along their journey.
-Tickets range from $36.75 – $65, and you can book online here or by calling 512-477-8468.
-Note: North Pole Flyer sells out quickly – get your tickets ASAP.
+Tickets start at $48+ fees, and you can book online here or by calling 512-477-8468.

 Photo credit: Trail of Lights Facebook